 Parent-teacher interviews at secondary school: what to expect

-Throughout your child’s time in secondary school, you might be invited to attend parent-teacher interviews, usually once or twice a year.
+Throughout your child’s time in secondary school, you might be invited to attend parent-teacher interviews.

 Parent-teacher interviews give you a great opportunity to: